boleque/postgres-for-admin-and-dev/sectioning.md

 	actual_arrival timestamptz NULL
 ) PARTITION BY list (departure_airport);

--- создадим таблицы-партиции, в количестве 3 шт - аэропорты отправления из Мск, Спб и другие CREATE TABLE by_list.departure_airport_msk PARTITION OF by_list.flights_child
+-- Create partition tables, 3 in total - departure airports from Moscow, St. Petersburg, and others CREATE TABLE by_list.departure_airport_msk PARTITION OF by_list.flights_child
     FOR VALUES IN ('VKO', 'SVO');